kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

                        :items)))]
         (todo-list-item todo)))))
 ````
 One popular CLJS routing library is [bide](https://github.com/funcool/bide).
-Bide knows nothing about Matrix dataflow, so we have a bit of glue to write to make the `:route` property dataflow-ready.
+Bide knows nothing about Matrix dataflow, so we have a bit of glue to write:
 ````clojure
 (md/make ::md/todoApp
       .....